 Some risk factors are trait-based:

+There are many factors you can control by living a healthy lifestyle.
 If you have these risk factors, talk with your doctor about ways to reduce your risk.

 Carle BroMenn Medical Center is designated as a Primary Stroke Center and is the recipient of the AHA/ASA Get With The Guidelines® Stroke Gold Plus quality achievement award and Target: Stroke Honor Roll Elite.